Pomona/Pomona/documentation/generated_client.md

 <[sample:test-extended-resource]>

-After this we can query the resource using the `IExtendedResource3` interface, which will automatically redirect `CustomString` to `Map["CustomString"]`, and `OtherCustom` to `Map["OtherCustom"]`.
+After this we can query the resource using the `IExtendedResource` interface, which will automatically redirect `CustomString` to `Map["CustomString"]`, and `OtherCustom` to `Map["OtherCustom"]`.